 Dehumidifier.
-On humid days, you may opt to simply dehumidify without cooling your air.
+On humid days, you can opt to dehumidify without cooling your air.
 A portable air conditioner with this additional feature will allow you to do just that.

 Low decibel rating.
-Unlike central air or window air conditioners, where the compressor is outside, all components of a portable air conditioner are in the room with you.
-I strongly recommend looking for something with the lowest decibel rating possible.
+Unlike central or window air conditioners, where the compressor is outside, all components of a portable air conditioner are in the room with you.
+So, I strongly recommend looking for something with the lowest decibel rating possible.
 Click here to check out our detailed guide on the best quiet portable air conditioners!

 Choosing the Right Portable Air Conditioner